xeTaiz/jekylltest/pages/manual/manual-devguide-inviwopy.md

 folder: manual
 ---
 # Using Inviwo from within Python
-While Python Processors (TODO: link) allow you to embed Python code inside Inviwo processors, you can also use Inviwopy to use your Inviwo networks from within a Python application.
+While [Python Processors](manual-devguide-python-processors.html) allow you to embed Python code inside Inviwo processors, you can also use Inviwopy to use your Inviwo networks from within a Python application.
 This guide shows you first how to build Inviwopy, then how to load existing Inviwo workspaces for use in your Python scripts and lastly some ways to modify a loaded Inviwo network from within Python.

 ## Building InviwoPy
 To use Inviwopy, you have to build the appropriate `.dll`/`.so` yourself, since it is currently not available through Pypi.
 To do so, enable the `IVW_MODULE_PYTHON3` and `IVW_MODULE_PYTHON3QT` CMake flags.
 Next you need to specify the Python executable to which the produced library shall be compatible in the `PYTHON_EXECUTABLE` flag.